bayesianforce/Image-Mosaic-Converter/README.md

 ## INSTALLATION
-* npm install for development (npm install gulp if needed)
+* npm install for development (npm install -g gulp-cli if needed)
 * gulp build
 * digit npm start on the root of the project
 * check the app on http://localhost:3000